a-fotherby/Omphalos/README.md

 #### Recomputing log K with pyGCC

 `database_logk:` recomputes the log K columns with [pyGCC](https://pypi.org/project/pygcc/), leaving every other column untouched — so fitted values pyGCC cannot compute survive.
-It runs once on the template, before any sweep.
+With every setting fixed it runs once, on the template, before any sweep; sweeping one moves it to once per run.

 ```yaml
 database_logk: